martinbean/martinbean.dev/_posts/2018-06-15-protect-eloquent-models-from-being-updated-or-deleted.md

 ---
 excerpt: How to protect Eloquent models in your Laravel application from being updated or deleted.
-layout: post
 title: Protect Eloquent Models From Being Updated or Deleted
 ---
 Some times in applications, you define models that are meant to be created only and never updated nor deleted.
 Things like audit logs, balance adjustments, etc.
 Once created, these models should exist and never be altered or discarded.

 I faced this scenario in an application recently.
 I had `Charge` and `Refund` models.
 Similar to Stripe’s entities of the same name, a charge could be created but should then never be updated and deleted (and the same with refunds).
 The reason being: these models are related to _accounting_.
 We should never change accounting entries once written!

 To stop instances of these models from being updated or deleted, I created some traits that I can apply to my models.
 They look like this:

 ```php
 namespace App\Concerns;